This page has the answers to the questions we are most frequently asked about Northumbria Blood Bikes

 Do volunteers have to pay a membership fee?

 We do not charge for membership, but are very grateful for any donations which volunteers or members or the public wish to make, however small.
-Donations can be made as one-off payments or as a regular item through our Virgin Money Giving site.
-This may be accessed via http://www.northumbriabloodbikes.org.uk/donate and allows you to make tax-efficient donations.
+Donations can be made as one-off, or regular, payments through our fundraising partner site.

 Do the riders / drivers have to have special training?